 The chart above shows the percentage of students in the sample by self-identified race and ethnicity that attended very selective colleges (defined as the top quarter of colleges by average SAT).
 About half of students of Asian descent attended these institutions, compared with 25% of White students, 23.5% of Hispanic students, and 15% of Black students.
 Because people who attended more selective institutions had higher mid-career incomes than those who went to less selective colleges, the lower percentage of Blacks who attended selective institutions is a likely reason for the disparity in the incomes of Black and White college graduates.

 A recent study, “Does STEM Stand Out?
-Examining Racial/Ethnic Gaps in Persistence Across Postsecondary Fields,” by Catherine Riegle-Crumb, Barbara King, and Yasmiyn Irizarry, found that although Black students were as likely to choose STEM fields when entering college, 58% White students who chose STEM majors graduated in those fields, compared with only 34% of black students.
+Examining Racial/Ethnic Gaps in Persistence Across Postsecondary Fields,” by Catherine Riegle-Crumb, Barbara King, and Yasmiyn Irizarry, found that although Black students were as likely to choose STEM fields when entering college, 58% of White students who chose STEM majors graduated in those fields, compared with only 34% of Black students.

 The income gap between people who self-identify with different races and ethnicities continues to be significant.
 Asians contained to have the highest median incomes, and the gap between them and other races and ethnicities grew between 2010 and 2020.
 People who identified as Hispanics and of two races continued to have lower median incomes than Asians and Whites, but their income grew at twice the rate of Whites.
 The median income – $70,843 for Whites grew by six percent and continued to be higher than for all groups other than Asians.
 Blacks and Native Americans had the lowest median incomes – $43,674 and $45,877, respectively, and slightly lower income growth between 2010 and 2020 – 5.2% and 5.7%.